akashacms/epub-guide/documents/3d-rendering.html.md

 <%- content %>
 ```

-Using `<%= variable %>` encodes the value to safe HTML, while the `<%- content %>` just inserts the value with no encoding.
+By using the `<%- %>` sequence, the HTML in the `content` variable is inserted as HTML.
+The HTML is simply copied to the output file as-is with no interpretation.

+The `<header><h1><%= title %></h1></header>` sequence instead encodes `title` to safe HTML values.

 This is bog-standard EJS behavior, and your templates use one or the other form depending on the circumstances.

 EJS also lets you write code inside the template.
 What if the `title` variable was left out of a content file?
 The processing would crash at that point, and maybe your book doesn't require a section header at the beginning of each section.
 Consider: